GinnyMaive/mae.lol/src/faq.md

 *Ginny* came from a book series I loved reading when I was in my 20s.
 Ginny is the youngest daughter in a large family.
 She starts shy and somewhat frequently in need of saving, but grows into a powerful and fierce woman.
 I considered other names, but Ginny stuck.
-(As a side note, there was a high chance it’d have been Luna if a bunch of cis friends hadn’t named their stupid babies Luna and who even knows what gender those babies really are. {Come to think of it, Luna would have made my initials LMR which is basically “lamer” so I now forgive you if you named your child Luna and they are not stupid babies.})
+(As a side note, there was a high chance it’d have been Luna if a bunch of cis friends hadn’t named their stupid babies Luna and who even knows what gender those babies really are. {Come to think of it, Luna would have made my initials LMR which is basically “lamer” so..... babies forgiven?})

 *Maive* (also spelled Maeve or Medb) is a queen from Irish mythology, described as “so beautiful that [she] robbed men of two-thirds of their valor upon seeing her”.
 Medb insisted on being equal in wealth with her partners, and when she realized she was short one very good bull she started a war.
 A lot of people died!
 Maive is goals.

-I like the flow of the two names together (Ginny Maive or Ginny Mae), as well as each name individually.
+I like the flow of the two names together as well as each name individually.
 I also like that they have different vibes.
 Ginny feels diminutive, soft, cute, and feminine.
 Mae is a single syllable and feels a bit more mature.

 Also, importantly: the domains and usernames were available.